TermySequence/v8-linux/v8/gn/docs/reference.md

       included by other targets.
 Anything in the sources will be considered private and will not be includable regardless of dependency paths.

-    - Ouptuts from actions are treated like public sources on that target.
+    - Outputs from actions are treated like public sources on that target.

     - A target can include headers from a target that depends on it if the other target is annotated accordingly.
 See "gn help